 - The Missingno.

-A video game character whose existence is due to a Good Bad Bug, rather than being deliberately coded into the game.
+A video game character whose existence is due to a glitch, rather than them being deliberately coded into the game.

 - Pet Interface